Scottsdale Family Law Mediation Attorneys

 Generally, mediation takes place outside a courtroom.
 So, the proceeding is more relaxed.
 Furthermore, mediation is private.
 There is no court reporter present and no official record made.

-Following a brief joint session in which Phoenix mediation lawyers make brief opening statements, the parties retire to separate rooms.
+Following a brief joint session in which Scottsdale mediation lawyers make brief opening statements, the parties retire to separate rooms.
 Then, the mediator conducts shuttle diplomacy, conveying settlement offers and counter-offers back and forth.

 As a result, there is no big emotional showdown.
 Additionally, the parties need not air their “dirty laundry” in public.